-As at the date of this MD&A, the Company had 2,460,000 common share purchase warrants outstanding.
-Of these warrants, 960,000 were exercisable into one common share of the Company for \$0.10 until January 18, 2028 and the remaining 1,500,000 were exercisable into one common share of the Company for \$0.40 until October 23, 2025.
+As at July 31, 2024 and this MD&A, The Company had 5,760,000 common share purchase warrants outstanding.
+Each warrant is exercisable into one common share of the Company for \$0.10 until January 18, 2028.

 Additional Disclosure for Venture Issuers without Significant Revenue